mnyoshie/qrlc/README.txt

 - lcrypto -lleveldb -ljson-c -lsnappy -lpthread

+Ubuntu: `yes | sudo apt install lib{leveldb,json-c,ssl}-dev`

+Build dependencies: `libbost-dev`

 # Known issues

-Compiling with gcc produces linker from undefined symbols in libramdomx.a.
+Compiling with gcc produces linker from undefined symbols in librandomx.a.
 This seems to be a problem when linking a C++ library [which uses the C++ standard libs] using a C compiler.
 And that C compiler couldn't properly call ld with appropriate flags needed by a C++ library.
 Either use a C++